NYPL-Simplified/Simplified-Android-Core/README.md

 #### APK signing

-If you wish to generate a signed APK for publishing the Vanilla application, you will need to copy a keystore to `simplified-app-vanilla/keystore.jks` and set the following values correctly in `$HOME/.gradle/gradle.properties`:
+If you wish to generate a signed APK for publishing the Vanilla application, you will need to copy a keystore to `release.jks` and set the following values correctly in `$HOME/.gradle/gradle.properties`:

 ~~~